-For this recipe, you need measuring cups and spoons, a knife, a food processor or box grater and a wire whisk.
+For this recipe, you need measuring cups and spoons, a good knife (affiliate link), a food processor or box grater and a wire whisk.
 If you don’t have these items, get some and remember to always buy the best you can afford because you want them to last a lifetime.
 But what you really want is a beautiful bowl to serve it in—you can never have too many little bowls!—and some lovely dinnerware.
 Am I right?

 - 2 tablespoons milk